intel/intel-ai-inference-samples/deploy_llm_with_ipex_torchserve_sagemaker/README.md

 * Other names and brands may be claimed as the property of others.

 ## Human Rights Disclaimer
 Intel is committed to respecting human rights and avoiding causing or directly contributing to adverse impacts on human rights.
-See Intel’s Global Human Rights Policy.
+See [Intel's Global Human Rights Policy](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html "Intel's Global Human Rights Policy").
 The software licensed from Intel is intended for socially responsible applications and should not be used to cause or contribute to a violation of internationally recognized human rights.

 &copy;Intel Corporation